-- New Folsom in Starcraft II, a volcanic world where the Dominion keeps everyone from political prisoners to psychotic psychic operatives.
+- New Folsom in StarCraft II: Wings of Liberty is a volcanic world where the Dominion keeps everyone from political prisoners to psychotic psychic operatives.
 If you choose to side with Tosh he and Raynor's Raiders bust it open in an afternoon.
 Granted they have access to tactical nukes.

 - Gellix, a minor ice world in Mass Effect 3, was used as a penal colony by the Systems Alliance from 2161, but was shut down in 2179 after racking up the worst prison safety record ever.